MysteryPancake/Rule-Book/README.md

 ![Icon](ICON PATH?raw=true)
 ```
-* To add playermodels, `player_manager.AddValidModel( "Model Name", "models/player/model.mdl" )` must be used.
+* `player_manager.AddValidModel( "Model Name", "models/player/model.mdl" )` must be used to add playermodels.
 * Functions with applicable default arguments mustn't be called with the arguments.
 * Variable names must be in `camelCase`, except for functions.
 * `AddCSLuaFile` mustn't be used for files in `lua/autorun`.